Manual Machining

 meters per minute

 m/min.
-A metric system measurement of speed describing the distance in meters that the cutting edge travels in one minute.
+A metric system measurement of cutting speed describing the distance in meters that the cutting edge travels in one minute.
 Meters per minute is dependent on both spindle rpm and cutting tool diameter.

 mill